Pendlerer/learningGit/readme.txt

 6.log: git log <--pretty=oneline>
-7.reset : git reset --hard HEAD^< or HEAD^^ or HEAD~100 or commit version number> 8.log your ever command< it cound found your lastest commit version>: git reflog
+7.reset : git reset --hard HEAD^< or HEAD^^ or HEAD~100 or commit version number> 8.log your ever command< it cound found your lastest commit version>: git reflog 9.to show the distinguiash between workspace and reporsitory: git diff HEAD -- <file name>